2022–2023

 Shaping Our World Through Air

-This year’s topic is a prompt to investigate the impact that air has in our world, from the unequal way pollution affects communities to the way it shapes spatial conditions and material innovations.
+This year’s topic is a prompt to investigate the impact that air has on our world, from the unequal way pollution affects communities to the way it shapes spatial conditions and material innovations.
 How can air be considered while exploring new architectural environments, structural solutions, ecological strategies, and urban policies?
 According to the World Health Organization’s 2022 air quality database, 99 percent of the world’s population breathes polluted air that exceeds internationally approved limits.
 Within this context, what are the multidisciplinary approaches that can develop a more sustainable future?
 How can air, a vital element that belongs to none, benefit all?
 Air shapes our world and knows no boundaries.

 Projects